• Published April 6, 2024

 • Savor Joyful Moments — Savoring is defined as deliberately enhancing and prolonging your positive moods, experiences, and emotions, and is linked to increased wellbeing, happiness, life satisfaction, and decreased depression.
 What do you savor?
 A good book, a funny movie, a hike, visiting a friend?
 Stop, and remember to savor the moments of joy you experience.

-Learn more about how to enhance resilient leadership.
+Learn more about how to enhance and practice more resilient leadership.

-To prepare ourselves to bring our best to the current world of work, we must transition away from seeing servant leadership as only about others and invite our teams and colleagues to do the same.
+To prepare ourselves to bring our best to our work, we must transition away from seeing servant leadership as only about others and invite our teams and colleagues to do the same.
 Doing so will create an opportunity for leaders of all levels to participate in creating a culture where we achieve together and take care of one another, while we also care for ourselves.

 Ready to Take the Next Step?

-Try on a more sustainable approach to servant leadership, and help your team form habits that create conditions for peak performance with our resilience-building solutions, which will help you avoid burnout — and burn bright instead.
+Try on a more sustainable approach to the servant leadership model, and help your team form habits that create conditions for peak performance with our resilience-building solutions, which will help you avoid burnout — and burn bright instead.

 • 9 Minute Read